-Service Function Chain (SFC): A service function chain defines a set of abstract service functions and ordering constraints that must be applied to packets and/or frames selected as a result of classification.
+Service Function Chain (SFC): A service function chain defines an ordered set of abstract service functions (SFs) and ordering constraints that must be applied to packets and/or frames and/or flows selected as a result of classification.
+An example of an abstract service function is "a firewall".
 The implied order may not be a linear progression as the architecture allows for SFCs that copy to more than one branch, and also allows for cases where there is flexibility in the order in which service functions need to be applied.
 The term service chain is often used as shorthand for service function chain.

 Service Function (SF): A function that is responsible for specific treatment of received packets.
 A Service Function can act at various layers of a protocol stack (e.g., at the network layer or other OSI layers).
 As a logical component, a Service Function can be realized as a virtual element or be embedded in a physical network element.
-One or multiple Service Functions can be embedded in the same network element.
+One or more Service Functions can be embedded in the same network element.
 Multiple occurrences of the Service Function can exist in the same administrative domain.